MERS

 Exactly how MERS spreads from camels to people is not well understood.

-No cases of MERS have been found in camels in Australia.
+No cases of MERS have been found in Australia, and the virus has not been detected in Australian camels.

-The virus doesn’t appear to spread easily from person to person.
-The way MERS spreads between people isn’t well understood.
+The virus doesn't seem to spread easily from person to person.
+The way MERS spreads between people isn't well understood.

 When should I see my doctor?

 If you become unwell while travelling in the Middle East, get medical help.
-Go the local hospital's emergency department.
-Don’t wait until you arrive back in Australia to see your doctor.
+Go to a local doctor or hospital emergency department.

 If you feel sick after you return from the Middle East, see your doctor immediately.
 Avoid contact with other people and make sure you wash your hands often.